WHOIGit/nes-lter-nutrient-transect/methods.md

 # Differences from Previous Version

 In version 3, in addition to the flagging changes described above, 2,650 rows have been added.
 These include data from 28 additional OOI and NES-LTER cruises as well as OOI samples from cruises that previously included only LTER samples.
 Depth in all rows has been rounded to one decimal place.
+The column order was updated.

 # Related Data Sets